rust-lang/book/src/ch17-03-more-futures.md

 implement the `Unpin` trait and suggests using `pin!` or `Box::pin` to resolve it.
 Later in the chapter, we’ll dig into a few more details about `Pin` and `Unpin`.
 For the moment, though, we can just follow the compiler’s advice to get unstuck.
-In Listing 17-18, we start by updating the type annotation for `futures`, with a `Pin` wrapping each `Box`.
-Second, we use `Box::pin` to pin the futures themselves.
+In Listing 17-18, we start by importing `Pin` from `std::pin`.
+Next we update the type annotation for `futures`, with a `Pin` wrapping each `Box`.
+Finally, we use `Box::pin` to pin the futures themselves.

 <Listing number="17-18" caption="Using `Pin` and `Box::pin` to make the `Vec` type check" file-name="src/main.rs">